MSCI Safety and Wellbeing Actions – COVID-19

 How are MSCI employees able to remain productive if their office is closed?

-Where necessary, MSCI employees can continue their functional responsibilities remotely using our secure VPN system or other capabilities available to them during our extended remote working situation.
+Where necessary, MSCI employees can continue their functional responsibilities remotely using our secure VPN system or other capabilities available to them.

 Has MSCI put in place any travel restrictions in reaction to COVID-19?

-In addition to the travel freeze, any MSCI employees who have recently traveled to high-risk locations have been instructed to work remotely for at least 14 days prior to returning to other MSCI offices.
+In addition to the business travel restrictions, any MSCI employees who have recently traveled to high-risk locations have been instructed to work remotely for at least 14 days prior to returning to any open MSCI offices.

 What steps are being taken to effectively manage pandemic risks?